How to Make a Requirements Traceability Matrix (RTM): Example and Template Included

 Used in software testing and product development, a requirements traceability matrix is an important tool to make sure you fulfill every user requirement.
 No project should be without one, which is why we’ll take you through a step-by-step guide to making your own requirements traceability matrix.

-The goal of a requirements traceability matrix is to track the user requirements for the project, and it’s easiest to list them on a spreadsheet.
+The goal of a requirements traceability matrix is to track the user or stakeholder requirements for the project, and it’s easiest to list them on a spreadsheet.
 But an RTM can be used for a variety of things.
 For example, you can make sure your requirements have been tested or are compliant.
 You can also determine which requirements are impacted if something changes.
-Regardless, the first step is to define the goal.
+Regardless, the first step is to define the types of requirements that will apply to the project and meet with stakeholders to get a more detailed description of each.

 3. Create Requirements Traceability Matrix